CSCS

 Upper back: Arms straight up above head (pillar)

-Stand with the arms in front of the torso and fingers interlocked, palms facing out.
+Stand with your arms in front of your torso and your fingers interlocked, palms facing out.

-Continue to reach upward with the hands and arms.
+Continue reaching upward with your hands and arms.

 While continuing to reach upward, slowly reach slightly backward.